bbuy11/RailsSchedulingAssignment/README.md

 ## How to run

+Type "rails db:migrate" in the terminal to avoid a migration error.
+There is a rake file to import the data from the csv files to the database called import.rake, found in app/lib/tasks.
+It can be run using "rake import:load_csv".

+After both previous steps have been done, the site is ready!

 The server runs on the default port for local host (3000).

 To run, type the command "rails s" in the terminal to start the server and navigate to [http://localhost:3000](http://localhost:3000) in your browser.